AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/05_break_continue.rst

         if count < 3 { continue; }
         if count > 5 { break; }
         println!("{}", count);
     };
+    // Output:
+    // 3
+    // 4
+    // 5

 -------------------------------------------------------
 Returning a Value with "loop" and "break"
 -------------------------------------------------------

-    - Only :rust:`loop` is a looping construct and an expression
+    - :rust:`loop` is also an expression
-    - It is an expression that can return a non-trivial value
+    - Can return a non-trivial value

 .. code:: rust